dev-fYnn/Winget-Repo/README.md

 2. **Install Python 3.10 or Higher** 🐍
    Ensure that Python 3.10 or higher is installed on your machine.
 You can download it from the [official Python website](https://www.python.org/downloads/).

-3. **Install Flask** 🔌
+3. **Install Packages** 🔌
-   Open a Command Prompt (CMD) and run the following commands to install Flask and dnspython, which is the framework for the server:
+   Open a Command Prompt (CMD) and run the following commands to install the following packages:
    ```bash
    python -m pip install Flask
    python -m pip install dnspython